Ashcora/ET-Legacy/README.md

 ## Scripts

 The repository contains a variety of automation scripts for Linux and Windows, including but not limited to:

-1. **System Information**
-   - `system_info.py`: Gather essential system information and display it in a user-friendly format.

-2. **File Organizer**
-   - `file_organizer.py`: Organize files in a specified directory by grouping them based on their extensions.

-3. **Backup Tool**
-   - `backup.py`: Create backups of specified files and directories and save them to a target location.

-4. **Network Checker**
-   - `network_checker.sh`: Check the status of the internet connection and provide a notification.

-5. **Software Installer**
-   - `software_installer.sh`: Automate the installation process of essential software packages.

-6. **Data Scraper**
-   - `data_scraper.py`: Extract data from websites using web scraping techniques.

-7. **Task Scheduler**
-   - `task_scheduler.py`: Schedule tasks to run at specific intervals or times.

 Please refer to the individual script files for more details and usage instructions.

 ## Getting Started